 Relatives, fans and colleagues including the Gap Band, Bootsie Collins, Shirley Murdock and members of funk bands The Ohio Players and Lakeside, paid tribute to the music innovators.

 Warner Brothers records, Roger’s longtime recording label, sent a pair of red, guitar-shaped floral displays and Rufus Troutman III, a nephew of the brothers who had performed with Zapp, played a variation of “Amazing Grace,” using Roger’s trademark “talk box.”

 Roger Troutman and Zapp’s musical legacy lives on.
 A sculpture honoring him was dedicated in 2012 on the former site of the Troutman Recording Studio near Salem Avenue and Catalpa Drive.

 The sound sculpture, created by Dayton artist and musician Michael Bashaw, incorporates clock chimes and is named for and tuned to Troutman’s hit “I Can Make You Dance” with Zapp & Roger.

 In 2002, Lester and Terry Troutman released “Zapp VI: Back By Popular Demand” and the band continues to perform across the country.
 Last fall, Zapp celebrated the release of a tribute album, “Zapp VII: Roger & Friends,” at the Schuster Center in Dayton.

-“I thought we would never, ever play again,” Lester Troutman said last year in an episode of the “What Had Happened Was” podcast with Dayton Daily News columnist Amelia Robinson.
+“I thought we would never, ever play again,” Lester Troutman said in 2018 in an episode of the “What Had Happened Was” podcast with Dayton Daily News columnist Amelia Robinson.